 Before creating your own department Facebook page, consider whether you have the staff and enough content to make the page robust or if another page at the College can share your news.
 The communications office is happy to promote your department or event.
 Be in touch!

 Instagram is a great way to share what your department is doing.
-An interesting lab, a student presentation, a cool graph–grab an eye-catching photo and post it on Instagram (making sure the students involved are okay with it).
+An interesting lab, a student presentation, a cool graph—grab a photo and post it on Instagram (making sure the students involved are okay with it).
 When you’re taking a photo, consider detail shots.
 You don’t have to show the viewer everything.
 The key is to make it visually compelling.
 Remember to use hashtags to join larger conversations.

 What Does Success Look Like?